Loading...

 And this is the back of the thread card study.

-And think about keeping threads wrapped tightly and grouped by colour or texture.
+You need to keep going until you've covered the whole card and think about keeping threads wrapped tightly and grouped by color or texture.

 A true or false question.

-What do you think?
 Well done if you said true.

 Now over to you for our last task.

-Create a thread card study inspired by your visual resource from Task B.
+Create a thread card study inspired by your visual resource from task B.

 Cut a square of card.

-Try experimenting by cutting the card into shapes that reflect the texture, form or style of your visual resource.
+Try experimenting by cutting the card into shapes that reflect the texture, form, or style of your visual resource.

 So we're thinking about all those textures that we mentioned.